 CBC constructs the centroid of a cluster by averaging the feature vectors of a subset of the cluster members.
 The subset is viewed as a committee that determines which other elements belong to the cluster.
 By carefully choosing committee members, the features of the centroid tend to be the more typical features of the target class.
-For example, our system chose the following committee members to compute the centroid of the state cluster: Illinois, Michigan, Minnesota, Iowa, Wisconsin, Indiana, Nebraska and Vermont.
-As a result, the centroid contains only features like those in List A.

-Evaluating clustering results is a very difficult task.
-We introduce a new methodology that is based on the editing distance between clustering results and manually constructed classes (the answer key).
-We argue that it is easier to interpret the results of this evaluation measure than the results of previous measures.
+We introduce a new evaluation methodology that is based on the editing distance between clustering results and manually constructed classes (the answer key).